-At Ridley Defense, we know the specific DUI laws in Ventura County, Santa Barbara County, L.A.
-County, and Southern California.
+At Ridley Defense, we know the specific DUI laws in Ventura County, Santa Barbara County, and Southern California.
 We will evaluate your DUI case to determine whether an ignition interlock device is appropriate.
 We understand that these devices are expensive and can be troublesome to maintain.
 You can rely on attorney Douglas H. Ridley’s experience — he is a former district attorney who understands how the prosecution operates.
 Talk to us today about your case.
 We offer a complimentary consultation at 805.953.7624.
 Call us 24/7 for assistance.

 An ignition interlock device is often ordered when a person’s blood alcohol content (BAC) is .15 percent or higher, or when it is a subsequent DUI offense.
 If a judge orders you to install an ignition interlock device on your vehicles, you must do so at your own expense.
 The installation costs and other fees can add up quickly.
 You must also have the IID inspected and calibrated at least once every 60 days.

 Ignition interlock devices work like a Breathalyzer test that is attached to your vehicle.
 You will not be able to start your car, or keep driving it, if you do not blow into the IID.
 The device sends data on your usage to the court or to the California DMV, depending on the case.